How Much Does Furnace Replacement Cost in Los Angeles? 2026 Guide

 How long does a furnace installation take?

 Most residential furnace replacements take between four and eight hours.
-Complex installations involving ductwork modifications or venting changes may require a second day.
+Complex installations involving ductwork modifications or venting changes (typical when upgrading from 80% to 90%+ AFUE) may require a second day.

 Can I finance a new furnace?

 Many homeowners choose financing to spread the cost of a furnace replacement over time.
-Ask us about available financing options when you schedule your estimate.
+Ask us about available financing options when you book a service visit.

-Is an 80% AFUE furnace still available in California?
+Is an 80% AFUE furnace still legal to install in California in 2026?

-Yes, 80% AFUE furnaces are still available and legal to install in California as of 2024.
-However, new federal efficiency standards going into effect in 2029 will require higher minimums.
-If you are buying a furnace today, investing in a 90%+ AFUE model will future-proof your purchase and lower your operating costs.
+Yes, 80% AFUE furnaces are still available and legal to install in California as of 2026.
+However, CARB rules will require 90%+ AFUE on most residential furnace installations starting in 2029, and SoCalGas rebates only apply to 92%+ AFUE installations.
+If you are buying a furnace today, investing in a 95%+ AFUE model future-proofs your purchase, captures the SoCalGas rebate, and lowers your operating costs.

 What size furnace do I need?

-Furnace sizing is based on a heat load calculation that accounts for your home's square footage, insulation, window area, ceiling height, and local climate data.
+Furnace sizing is based on a Manual J heat-load calculation that accounts for your home's square footage, insulation, window area, ceiling height, and local climate data.
+For most LA-area homes between 1,500 and 2,500 sq ft, a 60,000 to 80,000 BTU furnace is appropriate.
 An oversized furnace short-cycles, wastes energy, and wears out faster.
-An undersized unit runs constantly and never reaches the set temperature.
 Proper sizing is one of the most important parts of the installation, and it is something we take very seriously.

 Do I need to replace my AC when I replace my furnace?